Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 "Practitioners must be upfront about technology's limitations: household interruptions, shared devices, and others' awareness of session times can threaten confidentiality if left unaddressed."

-As emphasized by the National Council for Mental Wellbeing, regulatory reforms have broadened telehealth options, but digital equity and oversight gaps remain7.
+As emphasized by the National Council for Mental Wellbeing, regulatory reforms have broadened telehealth options, but digital equity and oversight gaps remain.7

 Expanding your support system through addiction therapy online relies on the power of virtual peer groups, alumni communities, and digital mentoring.